Book Reviews

 I like how the author gives examples of traditional buildings: the Lancaster room from an 1802 house in Virginia, the Cecil room, built in Maryland in 1740, Monticello, Drayton Hall, Gunston Hall, Winterthur and others.
 If the reader doesn’t absorb these millwork details from the book’s architectural drawings, he knows where and what to go look at, up close and in-person.

 And who knew that historic molding tells us so much?
 “Moldings reflect changing societal values, priorities, taste and advancing technology,” Hull declares.
 He goes on to explain how hand moldings, built by craftsmen using hand-planes are individualistic whereas those made by machine after the mid-20th century, are not.
-But machines made curvature indoors better whereas curves by hand could have been cost prohibitive.
+But machines made curvature in doors better whereas curves by hand could have been cost prohibitive.

 Georgian, Federal, Greek Revival, Gothic and all designs Victorian are nicely explained and illustrated in the book.
 Some of the illustrations are better than others which are copied from catalogues and are less crisp.
 One of my favorites are well reprinted illustrations which appear on pages 188-189 in the chapter about stairs.
 It shows 20 different Newell posts, each a work of art, which satisfied my Newell post fetish.